Automatic exchange of information (FATCA and CRS) for 1st line of defence - Basic principles

 Goals

-The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) constitute key tax transparency regulations that came into force respectively in 2014 and 2016.
+The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) constitute key tax transparency regulations that came into force in 2014 and 2016, respectively.
 Both regulations have been transposed into the Luxembourg laws and have been amended by the law of 18 June 2020 known as "the FATCA and CRS governance law".

-Since the 1st January 2021, all Luxembourg Financial Institutions ("FIs") are required to establish a FATCA/CRS compliance programme which includes various requirements (e.g. IT infrastructure, written policies and procedures, oversight in case of delegated functions).
-A second important pillar of this compliance programme requires FIs to implement proportionate effective controls on the respect of the FATCA and CRS due diligence and reporting obligations.
+Since January 2021, all Luxembourg Financial Institutions ("FIs") must establish a FATCA/CRS compliance programme, encompassing various requirements such as IT infrastructure, written policies and procedures, and oversight in case of delegated functions.
+A second crucial pillar of this compliance programme requires FIs to implement proportionate and effective controls to ensure compliance with FATCA and CRS due diligence and reporting obligations.
+This training encompasses all essential FATCA and CRS key principles, illustrated with concrete examples, along with best-market practices to establish an efficient FATCA/CRS operating model and mitigate challenges faced by financial institutions (FIs).

-This training also provides with some insight about the recent regulatory updates (if any) and the controls and inquiries performed by the Luxembourg tax authorities.
+This training also provides some insight into the recent regulatory updates (if any), and the controls and enquiries performed by the Luxembourg tax authorities.

 • explain the purpose and the mechanism of the FATCA and CRS rules and their general impacts (incl. the FATCA and CRS governance requirements);